InitialCrow/Cloudify/readme.txt

 * where am I

-upload a folder and app will zip it *
+add download folder with convert in zip [x]

-add save download all files in zip
+add file manager can create and remove folder on server [x]

-add file manager can create folder on server
+prepare Cloudify 0.4 [*]